ARMmbed/k64f-border-router/README.md

 5. In the root directory, select the target device: `yotta target frdm-k64f-armcc`
 6. Build the binary: `yotta build`

-The binary will be created in the `/build/frdm-k64f-armcc/source/` directory
+The binary will be created in the `/build/frdm-k64f-armcc/source/` directory.

 ## Running the border router application
 Locate the binary file `k64f-border-route.bin` in the directory `build/frdm-k64f-armcc/source/` and copy the file to the USB mass storage root of the FRDM-K64F development board.
 It will be automatically flashed to the MCU.
 After flashing, the board will restart itself.
 To finalise the flashing, press the reset button on the development board.
 A green light should start blinking to indicate successful startup.